BenningtonCS/Sashank_Aryal_Raytracer_C/Readme.md

 3. The camera is modeled as a perspective camera, so you can change its **position** and **lookat**.

 4. Anti-aliasing is disabled by default.
 To enable anti-aliasing, use **useSampling** method of the **Camera** class.

+### Update 0.2

+1. Triangle shape has been added.

+2. Now you can create multiple test scenes and have objects particular to a scene.
+Previously, objects container was static and multiple scenes were not allowed.
+A scene has width, height, camera, objects and lights.

+3. Transformations work.
+You can rotate, scale and translate objects.

+4. Depth of field works.

+5. Specular shading has been added.
+Remember: Specular coeff + diffuse coeff + ambience + reflectivity must be equal to 1.